For US Audiences Only

 Cystinosis is an autosomal recessive lysosomal storage disease caused by mutations in the CTNS gene.1

-CTNS encodes a cystine-specific transporter, cystinosin, which normally transports the amino acid cystine out of lysosomes.2,3
+CTNS encodes a cystine-specific transporter, cystinosin, which normally transports cystine out of the lysosomes.2,3

 CTNS mutations result in absent or defective cystinosin, which prevents the normal transport of cystine out of the lysosomes.
 This, in turn, results in cystine crystal accumulation within lysosomes.1,3